aholdahl/inventory-manager/README.md

 - Edit bin# location on Inventory page?
 - Automatic product stacking when same product-bin combination is attempted to add to inventory.
 - Location hints on Orders page?
-- Edit Customer Info on Orders page
 - Edit Order Item Quantity on Orders page (OrderLines and Cart)?
+- Add Order Item on Orders page?
 - Automatic order stacking when same product is added to cart.
 - Order fulfillment status?